gardenrobot/Dupilcate-file-finder/README.md

 Dupilcate-file-finder
 =====================

-Small program that search a directory for duplicate files
+Small program that searches a directory for duplicate files